laurenhamel/blipp/README.md

 ### Installing Blipp

-Blipp is capable of running on top of your traditional server environment.
+Blipp is capable of running on top of a traditional server environment.
 As long as PHP is up and running within your environment, setup is a breeze.
 Simply follow the steps below:

 1. Download the [latest release](/releases/latest) of Blipp.
 2. Extract the zip (`.zip`) file once downloaded.
 3. If you wish to customize your instance of Blipp, refer to [Customizing Blipp](#customizing-blipp).
 4. Follow the steps in the section on [Configuring Blipp](#configuring-blipp).
-5. Integrate your Blipp into your site by following the instructions on [Integrating Blipp](#integrating-blipp).
+5. Integrate Blipp into your site by following the instructions on [Integrating Blipp](#integrating-blipp).

 ### Customizing Blipp